crackheadakira/magic-worldbuilding/Worldbuilding/Significant Figures.md

 - Kievi Poi --> Led to birth of magicians
 - Kytäk Plöö --> Revolutionzed manufacturing
-- Blevyus Prietus --> First emperor
+- Prietus the First --> First Deity of Magicians